RTEMS/rtems-docs/c_user/rate_monotonic_manager.rst

 perform a guaranteed schedulability analysis for a task set.
-This analysis determines whether a task set is schedulable under worst-case conditions and emphasizes the predictability of the system’s behavior.
+This analysis determines whether a task set is schedulable under worst-case conditions and emphasizes the predictability of the system's behavior.
 It has been proven that:

 - *RMS is an optimal static priority algorithm for scheduling independent, preemptible, periodic tasks